Laguna1989/CodeNummy_RootFinding_Bisection/readme.md

 ## 1. Calculation of mean values

 The first step will be to implement the calculation of the mean of two values.
-A function implementation can be found in `src/bisection.cpp` as `calculate_mean(double L, double U)`.
+A function implementation can be found in `src/calcaulate_mean` as `calculate_mean(L, U)`.
 It is your task to write a proper implementation.
-The respective tests can be found in `tests/calculate_mean_test.cpp`.
+The respective tests can be found in `tests/calculate_mean_test`.

 ## 2. Bisection

-Now it is time for the actual bisection. replace the fake function `double bisect(std::function<double(double)> const& f, double L, double U, double delta)` in `src/bisection.cpp`.
-The tests in `tests/bisection_test.cpp` will show you if your implementation is correct.
+Now it is time for the actual bisection. replace the fake function `bisect(function, L, U, delta)` in `src/bisection`.
+The tests in `tests/bisection_test` will show you if your implementation is correct.

 Feel free to test the bisection with your own

 ### Hint

-Note that c++ does unfortunately not provide a function to calculate the sign of a value.
-For this you can use the provided (and tested) template function in `src/sgn.hpp`
+Note that c++ and python do unfortunately not provide a function to calculate the sign of a value.
+For this you can use the provided (and tested) template function in `src/sgn`

 # Outlook and brainteasers